masschallenge/impact-api/README.md

   * Combining this option with `make dump-db db_name=<name>` will allow you to keep the state after a re-build

+### Managing The Local Database

+We maintain a copy of production database with cleaned and anonymized data, that is made available for local development.

+The db-dump file is named `initial_schema.sql.gz`, and is the implicit default of all database-related commands.

+loading a copy of the database dump into to mysql database, can be done by running `make load-db`.
+Unapplied migrations will be executed as well.
+Running `make load-remote-db` will first clear the local cached copy of this file, if exists.

+For more advanced use cases, see [Database Management](https://github.com/masschallenge/standards/blob/master/database_management.md) or `make help`.

 ### Creating a release: